finance calculator

 Tips & cautions

-• Include sales/use tax in payments if applicable; this model keeps tax separate for simplicity.
+• Include sales/use tax in your lease and loan payments if you want a tax‑inclusive comparison.
+Tax rules vary widely by state; this calculator keeps tax separate for clarity.

 Worked examples